sarjil77/AQI_prediction/README.md

 **tip**
 Try to read this project from Linear and then AutoReg and atlast ARIMA beacuase i have tried to explain every terms from basic.
-So if you read project from in between and you may not get that particualr terms.
+So if you read project from in between and you may not get that particular terms.